-If a member is unable to attend a meeting their Group may arrange for a substitute to attend in their place in accordance with Part 4 of this Constitution.
+If a member is unable to attend a meeting their Group may arrange for a substitute to attend in their place in accordance with Appendix 4 of Part 4 of this Constitution.

-6.6.
+6.4.6.6.
 Members of the Public

 6.6.1.
-Members of the public can be invited to attend and contribute to meetings as required to provide insight to a matter under discussion.
+In addition to the Councillors elected to the Committee, mMembers of the public can be invited to attend and contribute to meetings as required to provide insight to a matter under discussion.
 This may include but is not limited to subject experts with relevant specialist knowledge or expertise, representatives of stakeholder groups or service users.
-Members of the public will not have voting rights.
+Members of the public These attendees will not have voting rights.

-6.7.
+6.5.6.7.
 Childrens Services Overview and Scrutiny Committee

-- 6.7.1.
+- 6.5.1.6.7.1.
 As the functions and duties of the Children's Services Overview and Scrutiny Committee include making decisions in relation to the Council's education responsibilities, the Committee must include two church and two parent governor representatives as voting members in addition to the Councillors.
 Parent governor membership shall extend to a maximum period of four years and no less than two years.
-These co-opted education representatives are entitled to vote on any item relating to education. - 6.7.2.
-The Children's Services Overview and Scrutiny Committee may also co-opt one representative from the Academy Trusts within the local authority area, to attend meetings and vote on matters relating to education.
+These co-opted education representatives are entitled to vote on any item relating to education. - 6.5.2.6.7.2.
+The Children's Services Overview and Scrutiny Committee may also coopt one representative from the Academy Trusts within the local authority area, to attend meetings and vote on matters relating to education.

-6.8.
+6.6.6.8.
 Conduct of Overview and Scrutiny Committee meetings